Healthy Homemade Pizza

 - Add the yeast and sugar to the lukewarm water and mix together using a fork, then leave for a few minutes.

 - Pile the flours and salt on a clean work surface and make a large well in the middle.

 - Carefully pour the water into the well and using a fork gradually combined with the flours.
 Finally, bring together to form a ball using your hands, then knead the dough for 10 minutes so you get a smooth soft dough.
-Shape the dough into a ball and place it in a large bowl, sprinkle the top with flour then cover with cling film and leave to rise for 30 minutes.
+Shape the dough into a ball and place it in a large bowl, sprinkle the top with flour then cover with a damp tea towel and leave to rise for 30-60 minutes.

 - While the dough is resting, make the tomato sauce.
 Add the oil to a small saucepan over a medium heat, add the garlic and cook for 1-2 minutes, add the basil and the passata and simmer gently for 20minutes.

 - To make the pizza, divide the dough into 4 pieces.
-Take 4 pieces of foil, large enough to hold each pizza, sprinkle with semolina flour.
-Dust the worktop with flour, and roll out the first pizza to about 10 inches, place it on the piece of foil, then repeat with the remaining dough.
+Dust the worktop with flour, and roll out the each pizza to about 10 inches, place it on a wooden pizza board which has been dusted with a little semonlina flour.

-- To cook the pizza.
-Place the pizza on a pizza paddle(this makes transferring to the oven a lot easier), spread the pizza with a small amount of tomato sauce (less is best) and sprinkle with grated mozzarella.
+- Spread each pizza with a small amount of tomato sauce (less is best) and sprinkle with grated mozzarella.

 You may wish to add different toppings.

-Healthy toppings include lean ham, chicken, prawns, vegetables such as onions, peppers, courgettes, olives, chilli, anchovies etc.
+Healthy toppings include ham, chicken, prawns, anchovies, vegetables such as onions, peppers, courgettes, olives, chilli, etc.